frankframework/frankframework/CONTRIBUTING.md

 ### In some cases you might want/need to:

-- Rightclick iaf, Maven, Update Project..., OK.
+- Right click iaf, Maven, Update Project..., OK.
 - Delete .setting folder(s) in broken iaf module(s), followed by rightclick iaf, Maven, Update Project..., OK.
 - Enable Project, Build Automatically
 - Right click Tomcat Server at localhost, Clean...
 - Change newlines in .classpath and org.eclipse.wst.common.component files back to Unix newlines.
-- Rightclick pom.xml (in iaf), Run As, Maven build..., JRE, make sure a JDK (not a JRE) is used, Refresh, Refresh resources upon completion, Specific resources, Specify Resources..., iaf (Using "The project containing the selected resource" doesn't seem to work), Finish, Run.
+- Right click pom.xml (in iaf), Run As, Maven build..., JRE, make sure a JDK (not a JRE) is used, Refresh, Refresh resources upon completion, Specific resources, Specify Resources..., iaf (Using "The project containing the selected resource" doesn't seem to work), Finish, Run.
 - The local Maven repository might contain corrupt jar files which for example will result in java.lang.NoClassDefFoundError: org/aspectj/lang/ProceedingJoinPoint when starting Tomcat.
 Remove the jar file from the repository to make Maven download the file again.
 - When changing IAF versions Eclipse doesn't always automatically clean the  tomcat deploy folder (wtpwebapps).
 Rightclick project, Run As, Maven Clean, followed by  Right click Tomcat v7.0 Server at localhost, Clean...
 - Check the deployment assemblies:
   - Right-click iaf-webapp and choose Properties.
 In the left-hand menu select "Deployment Assembly".
 To the right, you see what Eclipse directories are mapped to what directories within Apache Tomcat.
 You should have:
     - `src/main/webapp` to `/`
     - `target/m2e-wtp/web-resources` to `/`
-    - `iaf-akami` to `WEB-INF/lib/ibis-adapterframework-akami-X.Y-SNAPSHOT.jar`
+    - `iaf-akamai` to `WEB-INF/lib/ibis-adapterframework-akami-X.Y-SNAPSHOT.jar`
     - ...
     - `iaf-larva `to `WEB-INF/lib/ibis-adapterframework-larva-X.Y-SNAPSHOT.jar`
     - `Maven Dependencies` to `WEB-INF/lib`